floating-ui/floating-ui/README.md

 (similar to middlewars or plugins).
 The whole code base is written in ES2015 and its features are automatically tested on real browsers thanks to SauceLabs and TravisCI.

+Additionally, Popper.js has zero dependencies.
+No jQuery, no LoDash, nothing.

 ### Popper.js

 This is the engine, the library that computes and, optionally, applies the styles to